theupdateframework/taps/tap5.md

 TAP 5 allows each top-level role in the root metadata file to be optionally associated with a list of URLs.
+This allows the implementation of at least two interesting uses cases.
-This enables a user to associate a remote repository with a different root of trust, even if the user does not control this repository.
+First, it enables a user to associate a remote repository with a different root of trust, even if the user does not control this repository.
+This allows the user to, for example, restrict trust in a community repository to a single project.
+Second, it enables repository administrators to use mirrors in a safe and limited way.
+Specifically, administrators can instruct TUF clients to always download some metadata files from the original repository, and others from mirrors, so that clients are always informed of the latest versions of metadata and, thus, targets.

 # Motivation